ga-wdi-lessons/js-events-callbacks/readme.md

 The second argument is our function defined above.
 This is what is known as a **callback**.

 A callback is a function that is passed as an argument to another function.
 The receiving function can then invoke the callback function whenever it would like.
-We will explore this idea in more detail in a later lesson.

-**A callback is a function that will be run at some later time.**
+> **A callback is a function that will be run at some later time.**

-The invocation may happen immediately, after some period of time, or repeatedly.
+The invocation may happen immediately, after some period of time or repeatedly.
 In the example above, `handleClickEvent` is our callback.
 The invocation happens whenever the button is clicked.

 > If we are only using the callback for the single event listener, we may choose to define it as a function expression inline when registering the event (also known as an anonymous function -- since we are never calling it later by name, we do not need to give it a name).
-This might save a little typing but I personally prefer the clarity of an independently defined function.

 ### Callbacks: Calling vs. Referencing (5 minutes / 0:40)

 When we call a function, we place parentheses after the function name -- this is invocation.
 The function is evaluated and returns a value based on the function definition.

 In the case of callbacks like `handleClickEvent`, however, there are no parens.

 A function's name without parentheses is a reference to the function.
 The reference evaluates to the function itself.
 This ability to reference functions without calling them is what lets us pass functions around as values.

-Try adding parentheses at the end of handleClickEvent
+Try adding parentheses at the end of handleClickEvent...

 ```js
 button.on("click", handleClickEvent());
 ```

 <details>
   <summary><strong>Refresh the page.
 What happened?
 What was different?
 Why?</strong></summary>

   > "I was clicked!" pops up immediately upon reload.
 When we include `()` we invoke `handleClickEvent` immediately, not after the user interacts with the page.
 Without the `()`, we're using the function expression as a reference.

 </details>